zviels/random-quotes/README.md

 ## Overview

 As mentioned above, I developed this app as part of my studies at [Treehouse](https://teamtreehouse.com).
 I participated in their [Techdegree](https://teamtreehouse.com/techdegree) program.
+In this section you can read about -

+- The topics I learned before I started developing the app.
-This section will describe the requirements I had to meet to complete this project.
-At the end of this section you will also be able to find additional features I chose to implement for the app.
+- The requirements I had to meet to complete this project.
+- Additional features I chose to implement for the app.
+- The rating the project received.

+### What Did I Learn?

+Here is what I learned before I started working on the project -

+- Introduction to HTML and CSS
+- JavaScript Basics
+- JavaScript Numbers
+- JavaScript Functions
+- JavaScript Loops
+- JavaScript Arrays
+- JavaScript Objects

 ### Project Requirements